Skip to content

-In the valley that saw the song, ‘Danny Boy’ conceived, one of Ireland’s most celebrated music festivals is back this summer – Stendhal.
+In the valley that saw the song ‘Danny Boy’ conceived, one of Ireland’s most celebrated music festivals is back this summer – Stendhal.
 A lineup of events that has boasted international stars to local legends, it never disappoints.
-The toast of Irish festivals, it specialises in showcasing new talent as well as fantastic local music, giving plenty opportunity to update your Spotify playlists.
+The toast of Irish festivals, it specialises in showcasing new talent as well as fantastic local music, giving plenty of opportunity to update your Spotify playlists.
 On the outskirts of humble Limavady, Ballymully Cottage Farm sits in the shadow of Binevenagh mountain.
-This stunning backdrop is where Stendhal Festival is held annually in the heart of the North Coast.
+This stunning backdrop is where the Stendhal Festival is held annually in the heart of the North Coast.

 Stendhal Festival